Wednesday, April 22, 2026

 WattCycle Black Friday to Power Your Boat

 If you’ve been waiting to move your rig to lithium, WattCycle’s Black Friday/Cyber Monday sale is the time to do it.
 Their 12V 100Ah Trolling Motor battery is built for bass boats with IP67 waterproofing, a 120A BMS for punchy thrust, and Bluetooth monitoring so you always know your state of charge.
-Pair it with their 12V 100Ah Dual-Use Marine Cranking battery to start the outboard and run electronics all day from a single, lightweight pack.
+Pair it with their 12V 100Ah Dual-Purpose Marine Cranking battery to start the outboard and run electronics all day from a single, lightweight pack.

 For anglers building a full tournament combo:

-• Three – 100Ah TM batteries (36V) (Black Friday priced at 199.99 each)
+• Three – 12V 100Ah TM batteries (36V) (Black Friday priced at 199.99 each)

-• One – 100Ah dual-use cranking (Black Friday priced at 429.99 each)
+• One – 12V 100Ah dual-purpose cranking (Black Friday priced at 429.99 each)

 • One – LiFePO4 4 bank charger (Black Friday priced at 229.99 each)